|THERMO Spoken Here! ~ J. Pohl © ~ 2018||www.ThermoSpokenHere.com (A2740-022)|

 Typically, HS students are taught Newton's Laws of Motion by use of an algebra-based, "ab," approach.
-The idea is to make physics easier.
+The idea is to simplify Newton's Laws so they are easier to understand.
 However, to formulate and write his Laws, Newton invented vectors and calculus.
 This was not to be fancy; Newton knew mathematics more powerful than algebra was needed.
-Now, some 450 years after Newton, HS physics teaches his Laws unemcumbered by vectors or calculus.
+Now,some 450 years after Newton, HS physics still teaches his Laws "in first gear" unemcumbered by vectors or calculus.

 HS text forms of Newton's|